fonzerelly/extreme-ownership/introduction.md

 ??VERTICAL
 ## Brightened up
-In the end, I did not get fired.
+Note: In the end, I did not get fired.
 Instead the face of my boss brightend.
 He accepted the problems and I think he also was a little evnious that my team backed me up that much.

 ??VERTICAL
 ## Book